7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 2. Emotional Intelligence

-The concept of Emotional Intelligence or EQ has made its way through social media channels and bookstores all over the world.
+The concept of Emotional Intelligence, or EQ, has made its way through social media channels and bookstores all over the world.
 However, the most impact it can have on society is at work.

-Imagine being at work and you are having a good day; everything is running smoothly.
-Then all of a sudden, you get an email that the multi-million dollar sales contract fell through.
+Imagine being at work, and you are having a good day; everything is running smoothly.
+Then, all of a sudden, you get an email that the multi-million dollar sales contract fell through.
 We become angry and fearful.
 It is our very human instinct to react to fear.
 This is how we define stress.

 Stress is when our thoughts are aligned with a potential consequence instead of the outcome we desire.

 We build emotional intelligence by accepting the ebbs and flows of the storm.
-Having a big picture and accepting changes ties into our beliefs, which better prepare us to handle setbacks.
+Having a big picture and accepting changes ties into our beliefs, which better prepares us to handle setbacks.
 Your coworkers appreciate this as well.

 3. Goal Completion